evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 -   This behaves similarly to commenting out the task but will not trigger any validation errors.
+-   Disabling a task prevents it from being warned on for not being used.
 -   If a task is disabled and is depended on by another task, the dependent task will simply exclude the disabled task from its dependencies.